 NATIONAL SARCOIDOSIS DAY

-National Sarcoidosis Day is observed annually on April 30th.
-Sarcoidosis is an immune system disease that is not contagious.
+National Sarcoidosis Day on April 30th annually raises awareness about a non-contagious immune system disease.
 While most commonly found in the lungs, Sarcoidosis is an inflammatory disease that can affect any part of the body, inside or out.

 Anyone can get Sarcoidosis, but it typically attacks people between the ages of 20 and 40.
 In about half of the cases, Sarcoidosis goes away without treatment.
 In more severe cases, for which there is no cure, the symptoms may last for years and cause organ damage.
 While scientists don’t fully understand Sarcoidosis yet, research continues to be done on it in the hopes of finding the cause and a cure.